 When comparing Visual Studio with the Python Tools extension vs Spyder, the Slant community recommends Spyder for most people.
-In the question“What are the best Python IDEs?”
-Spyder is ranked 7th while Visual Studio with the Python Tools extension is ranked 28th.
+In the question“What are the best Python IDEs or editors?”
+Spyder is ranked 6th while Visual Studio with the Python Tools extension is ranked 31st.
 The most important reason people chose Spyder is:

 Spyder's autocomplete features are made possible by a library called [rope](https://github.com/python-rope/rope) which gives Spyder powerful autocompletion.